Spiritual Dreamwork

 Why do we get frustrated when we have new and unexpected experiences?
 We should be jumping up and down for joy!
 Why do we resist new ideas and perspectives?
 We should be delighted at the prospect of broadening our maps of reality!

-That sounds like a nice, spiritual interpretation, right?
+That sounds like a nice spiritual interpretation, right?
 Well, a few weeks later, my Inner Child emerged after many years of repression.
-Then I realized that the dream was more literal and precognitive.
+Then I realized that the dream was more literal and precognitive than I would have guessed.

 Interpreting Dreams

-Through dreamwork, I have learned to trust my unconscious mind, even if I don't get the message right the first time around.
+Through dreamwork, I have learned to trust my unconscious mind, even if I don't get the message right the first time.
 The unconscious mind is an infinite source of creativity and inspiration.
 Bill Harris says, "If you can't trust your own unconscious mind, whose can you trust?"

 Many great thinkers are also great dreamers.
-Albert Einsten and Thomas Edison shared their methods for gathering information from the unconscious mind.
+Albert Einstein and Thomas Edison shared their methods for gathering information from the unconscious mind.
 They developed techniques for getting into the state of "body asleep, mind awake."
-In the lucid dreaming state, you can ask questions of the unconscious mind and get answers.
+In the lucid dream state, you can ask questions of the unconscious mind and get answers.

-In his lucid dreams, Thomas Edison liked to visit what we might call the Astral Museum, where he got ideas for some of his future inventions.
+In his lucid dreams, Thomas Edison liked to visit an imaginary museum, where he got ideas for some of his future inventions.
 I used this theme in my guided meditation for creativity.

-Albert Einstein said, "I want to know the mind of God; everything else is just details."
-He also said, "Imagination is more important than knowledge," and "What makes the true worth of a human being is his capacity to have freed himself from his little sense of ego."
+Albert Einstein said, "Imagination is more important than knowledge."
+He also said, "What makes the true worth of a human being is his capacity to have freed himself from his little sense of ego."

 Remembering Dreams

 One thing I've learned from my OBE adventures is how hard it is to download non-physical memories into the physical brain.
 You can have a really amazing OBE, but as soon as you return to your body, 90% of the details are lost in the downloading process.
-Coming back into the body is like going through a wall of mud.
-Some people call it "the veil".
+Coming back to the body is like going through a wall of mud.
 It essentially wipes out most of your memories.
-Sometimes, all that's left are a few images.
-If you don't write them down immediately, they may also be lost.
+If you don't immediately write down whatever details are left, these may also be forgotten.

-It's important to write down dreams when you first wake up, even if they seem trivial or obscure.
-This will give your unconscious mind the message that you are open to receiving whatever it has to offer.
-Do this, and watch your dream life take off!
+Experts recommend writing down dreams when you first wake up, even if they seem trivial or obscure.
+This gives your unconscious mind the message that you are open to receiving whatever it has to offer.
+Do this, and watch your dreaming life take off!

 Overcoming Blocks in Dreamwork

 Limiting beliefs can interfere with dream recall and interpretation.
-This is one reason why ego-loosening meditation leads to a richer dream life.
+Meditation leads to a richer dream life because it loosens the grip of the ego.

-Realizing that I had failed the test, and not wanting to be attacked by the zombies, I said, "Take me back to my body!"
-This is a good trick for beginning OBE-ers.
-Lucid dreaming is challenging because it brings up shadow material as you face your fears with awareness.
+Realizing that I'd failed the test, and not wanting to be attacked by the zombies, I said, "Take me back to my body!"
+This is a good trick to remember.
+Lucid dreaming is an opportunity to face unconscious fears and shadow material.
 After several months of OBE practice, I stopped using this phrase because I developed the ability to stay with the OBE until it naturally ended - no matter what happened.

 Be well,